-What is cat curfew?
+What is a cat curfew?

-Every year, more and more Australian towns are introducing cat curfew to deal with the extinction of native wildlife species caused by cats.
+Every year, more and more Australian towns are introducing cat curfews to deal with the extinction of native wildlife species caused by cats.
 Some towns are banning cats from going out on the prowl at night, while others are banning cats from going outside altogether.

 All residents must keep their cats within their property boundary at all times.
 They are free to be in your front or backyard, inside or in a cat enclosure as advised by the Department of animal welfare.

-According to an RSPCA report, cat curfews offer “a safe environment for your cat, preventing territorial fighting, the risk of injury from road trauma and the protection of native wildlife”.
+According to an RSPCA report, cat curfews offer “a safe environment for your cat, preventing territorial fighting, the risk of injury from road trauma, and the protection of native wildlife”.